 Where the results of the self-assessment show there is a high-risk on non-compliance, we will agree a programme of corrective actions with the supplier.
 If a supplier refuses or fails to demonstrate reasonable and timely efforts to implement the corrective actions Glencore may suspend, discontinue or terminate the relationship.

-We encourage all our suppliers to report any concern relating to a breach of Glencore’s Code of Conduct or Supplier Standards, to their local Glencore contact.
+We encourage all our suppliers to report any concern relating to a breach of Glencore’s or Supplier Standards, to their local Glencore contact.
 Where a concern remains unresolved, or should a supplier feel uncomfortable speaking to their Glencore contact then concerns can be raised via Glencore’s '' web platform.